Energy incentives are designed to encourage more efficient energy usage and reduce the overall demand on regional and local utilities.

-We asked our Incentive Manager Reed Lehto (aka incentive extraordinaire – and bloody good long-distance runner) to share a few of the reasons why our customers find so much additional value in the incentive management provided with our turnkey projects.
+We asked our Director of Incentives Reed Lehto, (Energy Incentives Extraordinaire – and impressively good long-distance runner) to share a few of the reasons why our customers find so much additional value in the incentive management provided with our turnkey projects.

 Why is it important to work with a service provider that partners with incentive programs as a Trade Ally?